Frequently asked questions for MA students

 - Can I take courses from other departments?

-You may take courses for a maximum of four credit from another department (one four-credit course or two two-credit courses) during the academic year, subject to permission by the Head of the Department.
-Please consult with the instructor of the course you want to take and in case there is a mutual agreement, send your request to Matteo Fumagalli and CC Zlata Kharitonova and Dorottya Hoor.
+You may take courses for a maximum of four credit from another department (one four-credit course or two two-credit courses) during the academic year without permission of the Program Director.
+Please consult with the instructor of the course you want to take and in case there is a mutual agreement, send your request to your Program Director and CC your Program Coordinator.

 Note: Cross-listed courses do not count towards this limit.